dossorio/MeanPlayground/README.md

-This is the playground for the MEAN stack !! let's see how we learn here.
+This is the playground for the MEAN stack !! let's see what we learn here.

+###GOAL
+* Write a simple tanks game using the stack